andyvand/sy201/README.md

 - Assignments<p>

 	By 2359, on Tue 16 Oct, submit Programming Assignment 05 (`pa05`) into the Submitted Work folder in *tcourt* in accordance with your instructor's directions.
 The materials for Programming Assignment 05 are available in the `repo201/programming/pa05` directory.

+	By 2359, on Tue 06 Nov, submit Programming Assignment 06 (`pa06`) into the Submitted Work folder in *tcourt* in accordance with your instructor's directions.
+The materials for Programming Assignment 06 are available in the `repo201/programming/pa06` directory.

 - Extra Activities<p>